1Hyena/nt4c/README.md

   it run also on most other platforms, at least as long as the platform provides the C standard library.

-* **Encoding:** NT4C by default expects UTF-8 encoding of the input text.
+* **Encoding:** NT4C expects UTF-8 encoding of the input text.
 It does not attempt to detect Unicode encoding errors.

 * **Permissive license:** NT4C is available under the [MIT license](LICENSE).